Lauren Flynn

-Lauren Elizabeth Flynn (born May 22, 2002) is an American professional soccer player who plays as a center back for the Utah Royals of the National Women's Soccer League (NWSL).
-She played college soccer for the Florida State Seminoles, winning two NCAA championships (2021 and 2023).
-She has represented the United States at youth level, appearing at the 2022 FIFA U-20 Women's World Cup.
+Lauren Elizabeth Flynn (born May 22, 2002) is an American professional soccer player who plays as a center back for USL Super League club Dallas Trinity.
+She played college soccer for the Florida State Seminoles, winning two national championships (2021 and 2023).
+She was drafted by the Utah Royals in the second round of the 2024 NWSL Draft.
+She represented the United States at the youth international level, appearing at the 2022 FIFA U-20 Women's World Cup.

 Early life

 Flynn was born and raised in Arlington County, Virginia, one of three daughters born to Chris and Debby Flynn.
 Her older sister, Meghan, played college soccer at Tennessee, and her younger sister, Moira, plays for Miami.
 Flynn played high school soccer as a forward at Yorktown High School, scoring 66 goals in three seasons, winning two state championships, and earning first-team all-state honors.
 She played ECNL club soccer for McLean Youth Soccer.
 Not highly recruited out of high school, Flynn committed to Florida State in her senior year.